 - The amount of time since the arrest or conviction

-- The severity and nature of other events in the applicant's criminal record
+- The severity and nature of other events in your record

 The Expungement Process

 Even if you qualify for expungement, it doesn't happen automatically.
-You will normally have to fill out an application or a petition, pay a filing fee, and submit the paperwork to a court for judicial review.
-Even then, not all expungement petitions are granted.
-As noted above, the actual process varies by state and jurisdiction, with some courts requiring a hearing before granting an expungement.
+You will usually have to fill out an application or a petition, pay a filing fee, and submit the paperwork to a court for a judge's review.

 The Legal Effect of Expungement

-What an expungement means generally is that an arrest or conviction is "sealed," or erased from a person's criminal record for most purposes, meaning you generally don't have to disclose that arrest or a criminal conviction.
-In the majority of cases, a potential employer, educational institution, or other company conducting a public records inspection or background search of your criminal record won't find any mention of an expunged arrest or conviction.
-As an example, if you were filling out an application for an apartment and your arrest or conviction has been expunged, you wouldn't need to disclose that arrest or conviction and the landlord wouldn't have access to it.
-However, an expungement is ordinarily accessible by certain government agencies, including law enforcement and the criminal courts, as part your criminal record.
+An expungement generally means that an arrest or conviction is sealed or erased from a person's criminal record.
+You won't have to disclose that arrest or criminal conviction on most formal applications.
+In most cases, a potential employer, educational institution, or other company conducting a public records inspection or background search won't find any mention of an expunged arrest or conviction.

 Getting Legal Help for Expungement

 While most jurisdictions don't require you to have a lawyer to get your record expunged, navigating the eligibility and filing requirements can be complicated.
-An experienced criminal attorney will be able to tell you if you qualify for expungement and how the process works where you live.
+An experienced criminal attorney can tell you if you qualify for expungement and how the process works where you live.